 FAQ 7: Are Peace Lilies Poisonous to Cats?

-Yes, Peace Lilies (Spathiphyllum) are toxic to cats.
+Yes, (Spathiphyllum) are lilies poisonous to cats.
 They contain calcium oxalate crystals, which can cause irritation in the mouth, throat, and digestive system if ingested.
 Symptoms may include drooling, vomiting, and difficulty swallowing.
 If you suspect your cat has ingested a Peace Lily, it’s important to seek veterinary care immediately.

 Conclusion